peteroupc/peteroupc.github.io/colorgen.md

 color space (that is, where the smallest [color difference](#Color_Difference_and_Nearest_Colors), or `COLORDIFF`, between them is maximized as much as feasible) can be used to select visually distinct colors.
 Such colors can be pregenerated or generated at runtime.
-Here, the color difference method should be _&Delta;E\*_ ("delta E") or another color difference method that takes human color perception into account.
+Here, the color difference method should be _&Delta;E\*_<sub>ab</sub> or another color difference method that takes human color perception into account.
 (See also Tatarize, "[Color Distribution Methodology](http://godsnotwheregodsnot.blogspot.com/2012/09/color-distribution-methodology.html)".)

 <a id=Idioms></a>
 ### Idioms